Kaist-ICLab/Personalized_Affective_Computing/README.md

 #### PersonalizedModel_Hybrid Folder
 - Functions in the `multimodal_classifiers_hybrid` folder are used for model training.
   - For each deep learning structure, hybrid (partially-personalized) models are implemented.
 - For a detailed explanation of model implementation, please refer to section 3.4.1 Unseen User-Dependent Hybrid part.

 #### PersonalizedModel_ClusterSpecific Folder
 - Functions in the `multimodal_classifiers` folder and `clustering` folder are used for model training.
   - As explained in section 3.4.2 Unseen User-Independent, the difference between generalized model and cluster-specific personalized model is the data used for training, not the model itself.
     - Therefore, we use the same functions in the `multimodal_classifiers` folder as in generalized models.
-- However, using functions in the `clustering` folder, trait-based clustering is done and its result is used for model training.
+  - Using functions in the `clustering` folder, trait-based clustering is done and its result is used for model training.

 #### PersonalizedModel_MTLNN Folder
 - Functions in the `multimodal_classifiers_mtl` folder and `clustering` folder are used for model training.